arthurqueiroz4/arthurqueiroz4/README.md

 ## Hi, my name is Arthur

 - I'm 19 years old.
 I'm currently studying Computer Science at IFCE and I'm really into learning about the Spring framework.
-- I started in the programming field through Python, delved into it, and began studying data science.
+- I started in the programming field through Python, delved into it, and studied a bit about data science.
 Now, I have shifted my focus to web development using Java.
 ---------------------------------------------------------
 <div align="center">
   <a href="https://github.com/arthurqueiroz4">